Graph Neural Networks for Causal Inference Under Network Confounding

 \section{Abstract}

-{\sc Abstract.} This paper studies nonparametric estimation of treatment and spillover effects using observational data from a single large network.
-We consider a model of network interference that allows for peer influence in selection into treatment or outcomes but requires influence to decay with network distance.
-In this setting, the network and covariates of all units can be potential sources of confounding, in contrast to existing work that assumes confounding is limited to a known, low-dimensional function of these objects.
-To estimate the first-stage nuisance functions of the doubly robust estimator, we propose to use graph neural networks, which are designed to approximate functions of graph-structured inputs.
-Under our model of interference, we derive primitive conditions for a network analog of approximate sparsity, which provides justification for the use of shallow architectures.
+{\sc Abstract.} This paper studies causal inference with observational data from a single large network.
+We consider a nonparametric model with interference in both potential outcomes and selection into treatment.
+Specifically, both stages may be the outcomes of simultaneous equations models, allowing for endogenous peer effects.
+This results in high-dimensional network confounding where the network and covariates of all units constitute sources of selection bias.
+In contrast, the existing literature assumes that confounding can be summarized by a known, low-dimensional function of these objects.
+We propose to use graph neural networks (GNNs) to adjust for network confounding.
+When interference decays with network distance, we argue that the model has low-dimensional structure that makes estimation feasible and justifies the use of shallow GNN architectures.

 {\sc JEL Codes}: C14, C31, C45